 This authentic New Mexico red chile sauce is simply delicious and completely addictive.
 Made from dried ancho chiles that have been cooked down, and pureed into a spicy sauce with a hint of smokiness and a smooth and creamy texture.

-One of my first jobs after graduating from the University of New Mexico was working for Head Start programs on 4 pueblo Indian reservations.
+One of my first jobs after graduating from the University of New Mexico was working for Head Start programs on 4 Pueblo Indian reservations.
 I was lucky enough to be invited to feast days and other events where traditional New Mexican food was served like tamales and posole and just about everything was loaded with red chile sauce.

 My friends from the pueblos shared their recipes with me which I have since made vegan.
 Red chile sauce is served everywhere in New Mexico and on just about any savory dish that you can think of.
 This may sound weird until you try it!